How do you explain where you are, in an unfamiliar country? Simple answer, What3Words, and best of all – it is FREE.

 Whereas owning a 2020 Triumph is desirable, it isn’t a requirement for sharing your What3Words location.

-When you share, what is sent is a link that will open in the What3Words app if installed or connect to their website if not.
+When you share, what is sent is a link that will open in the What3Words app if installed on your phone or connect you to the What3Words website if not.
 The recipient then selects Navigate, and they will be guided directly to your 3-meter square.

 The benefits for the breakdown and emergency services are immense.
 Would you rather describe your location as “On the B562 just outside a small village by a double apex left-hander” or use What3Words?